ltebean/Seaport/README.md

 ####1.
 Install CouchDB
 Seaport uses couchdb as its backend, so you must install couchdb first.

-After finished, you should create a database called "seaport" and import all the views by replication from "http://couch.seaport.io/seaport"
+After finished, you should create a database called "seaport" and import all the views and examples by replicating from "http://couch.seaport.io/seaport"

 ####2.
 Intergrate Seaport in Your App
 First init a Seaport client by specifing the appName and couchdb address: